- The potato is the top non-grain food crop in the world (following corn, wheat, and rice) and the number one vegetable crop in the U.S.

 Potato Storage and Handling

-Potatoes should not be washed by consumers before storing; dampness promotes early spoilage.
+Potatoes should not be washed by consumers before storing, as dampness promotes early spoilage.
 For home storage, potatoes should be stored in a well-ventilated cool, dry, and dark place, ideally between 45–55°F. Potatoes should not be stored at refrigerator temperatures because this can cause potato starches to convert to sugars, resulting in a sweeter taste and excessive darkening during cooking.

-To contribute to the Potatoes Production section, please follow this link: http://fsi.colostate.edu/
+To contribute to the Potatoes Production section, please follow this link: https://fsi.colostate.edu/suggest-a-topic/

-Potatoes, as well as other vegetables in the nightshade family, can produce solanine, an alkaloid substance which causes potatoes to turn green and have a bitter flavor.
-Solanine is actually a defense mechanism against insects, disease, and predators.
-Potato leaves and stems contain this poison and should never be consumed.
-Solanine, in small doses is toxic and causes headaches, nausea, vomiting, diarrhea, and even paralysis of the central nervous system; in large doses it can be fatal.
-Potatoes can develop solanine if they have been exposed to light, especially florescent light, or extreme cold or warm temperatures for prolonged periods of time.
+Potatoes and other vegetables in the nightshade family can produce solanine, an alkaloid compound that causes potatoes to turn green and have a bitter flavor.
+Solanine production by a plant is a chemical defense mechanism against insects, disease, and predators.
+Potato leaves and stems contain this compound and therefore should never be consumed.
+Solanine, in small doses is toxic and can lead to headaches, nausea, vomiting, diarrhea, and paralysis of the central nervous system; in large doses it can be fatal.
+Potatoes can develop solanine if they have been exposed to light (especially florescent light) or extreme cold or warm temperatures for prolonged periods of time.
 If green discoloration is noticed on a potato, the green can be cut off and discarded.